 Ashwagandha has gained attention in the public eye because it is adaptogenic in nature – meaning that it enhances your body’s resilience to external and internal stressors and brings your system into a state of balance.
 But Ashwagandha’s primary benefit is in its ability to restore the immune system’s homeostasis.

-Ashwagandha and echinacea are easy enough to find and make into delicious teas that you can drink every day.
+Ashwagandha and turmeric are easy enough to find and make into delicious teas.
 You can take them in supplement form too, but what’s most important is consistency.
-Herbal medicine isn’t like allopathic medicine; it takes time for your body to learn how to respond to herbs, and they’re not a one-size-fits-all remedy.
+Herbal medicine isn’t like allopathic medicine; it takes time for your body to learn how to respond to herbs — and they’re not a one-size-fits-all remedy.

 What about mushrooms?

-Some of the most powerful plant allies for immunomodulation to prevent and treat autoimmune diseases are mushrooms!
+Some of the most powerful natural allies to prevent and treat autoimmune diseases are mushrooms!
 The one below is my absolute fave!

-Reishi mushroom is rich in immune-modulating compounds that influence the hypothalamic-pituitary-adrenal axis (HPA axis).
-An imbalance of the HPA axis can be a major root cause of an immune flare-up as it is the main regulator of inflammation in the body.
+Reishi mushrooms are rich in immune-modulating compounds that influence the hypothalamic-pituitary-adrenal axis (HPA axis).
+An imbalance of the HPA axis can be a major root cause of an autoimmune flare-up, as it is the main regulator of inflammation in the body.

 So if you’re experiencing any of the symptoms that come along with autoimmune issues, the first thing again is to make sure to see a trusted medical advisor.
-Then, as part of your treatment protocol, do some research of your own and consider adding one of these safe herbal allies to your daily routine.
+Then, as part of your treatment protocol, do some research of your own and consider adding one of these safe natural medicines to your daily routine.
 See how you feel!

 & Founder of The Sacred Science